jodz4k/CORMAS-internship/daily-reports.md

   - My next step should be to expand the UML diagram as new parts of the code are added.

 #### (Day 26) Monday, March 17, 2025
+  - I did not do anything
+#### (Day 27) Tuesday, March 18, 2025
   - I finished UML diagram

-#### (Day 27) Tuesday, March 18, 2025

 #### (Day 28) Wednesday, March 19, 2025